How the Global-Plugin-Execution service template works

 - Program output must be a single line

-- The output may contain performance data, in which case the output must be in the form :
+- The output may contain performance data, in which case the output must be of the form :

 text displayed in the ServiceNav detail field| 'metric-name'=value [unit]; [warning threshold]; [critical threshold]; [min value]; [max value].

 - list of metric name / value names separated by spaces

 - the metric name can contain any character except the equal sign (=) or the quote sign (')